Jyonmishra750/Digital-Banking/readme.md

 - **Fund Transfers**: Users can transfer funds between their accounts or to other users.
 - **Mail Notifications**: Users receive email notifications for important account activities, such as fund transfers and updates.
 - **Transaction History**: Users can view their transaction history of Deposit, Withdraw and Transfer activities.
 - **Generate statements and Download PDF**: Users can download their account statements in PDF format by specifying a valid date range.
+Additionally, users can opt to receive the PDF statement in their registered email.
+- **Securely Encrypted PDF**: The password to unlock the PDF is a combination of the last four digits of the user's registered mobile number followed by the last four digits of the user's account number, ensuring that only users have access to their statement.

 ## Technologies Used